 If you have found an orphaned bird, the first step is to determine if it is really orphaned.
 When many young birds first fledge and leave the nest, they may still have a little down with short tail and wing feathers.
 Fledglings often also have weak flight muscles and may be fed for a few days by their parents outside of the nest.
 This is a very vulnerable time for young birds, as they are easy prey for roaming cats and other predators.
 It is important to keep fledglings safe and to allow the parents to continue feeding them.

 If the bird has fallen out of the nest prematurely, or if a tree was cut down and a nest of young is found, a rehabber may be needed.
-A chart from the National Wildlife Rehabilitators Association can help you determine the proper course of action.

 Register for the 2016 Women in Conservation Luncheon